The MCP Server That Gave Our AI Coding Agent Production Write Access for 11 Days

 Support tickets: 64 in first 2 hours

-The Model Context Protocol is an open standard for connecting AI coding assistants — Claude Desktop, Cursor, Windsurf, and others — to external tools and data sources.
+The Model Context Protocol is an open standard for connecting AI coding assistants (Claude Desktop, Cursor, Windsurf, and others) to external tools and data sources.
 MCP servers are small local processes that expose tools the AI can call: read a file, run a terminal command, query a database.
 The ecosystem exploded in 2025.
-By early 2026, most engineering teams had at least one MCP server configured without a formal review process.
+By early 2026, most engineering teams had at least one MCP server configured without any formal review process.
+We were definitely one of those teams.

-Our engineer had set up @modelcontextprotocol/server-postgres in their Claude Desktop config to let the AI query the database when debugging schema questions.
+Our engineer had set up @modelcontextprotocol/server-postgres in their Claude Desktop config so the AI could query the database when debugging schema questions.
 Perfectly reasonable intent.
-The config file lived at ~/Library/Application Support/Claude/claude_desktop_config.json:
+The config file lives at ~/Library/Application Support/Claude/claude_desktop_config.json:

 json